☏ 6790 6449

 ☏ 6592 3739

 Fun Siong heads the faculty development team.
 Together with his team, he supports the successful implementation of educational initiatives of the university such as Outcome-based Teaching and Learning (OBTL) and peer assessment.
-Currently, he is supporting the university in its effort on curriculum mapping, assessments of key competencies, course evaluation and interdisciplinary learning.
-He holds a Master of Arts in Educational Management and is currently pursuing his PhD with a keen interest on education research in the area of Team-Based Learning.
-Other research interests include evaluation of OBTL and team assessment.
+Currently, he is supporting the university in its effort on learning analytics, curriculum mapping, assessments of key competencies, course evaluation and interdisciplinary learning.
+His research interests include team-based learning, evaluation of OBTL and team assessment.
 He is also a finalist judge for Reimagine Education 2020.

 Contact Fun Siong for: OBTL (CoE & CoS); Curriculum Mapping; Team-based learning; Course Design; Teaching Workshops